 Our highly-skilled and experienced staff are available from Monday to Friday to help with your assignments at any stage in their development.
 You can learn a little more about each instructor here!

-Elvira Perrella (Instructor & ELC Coordinator)
+Elvira Perrella (Instructor & Developer)

 Elvira has been providing quality ESL instruction to international students locally and overseas for over 15 years.
 She graduated from Trent University with a Bachelor of Arts degree in Native Studies and Comparative Development Studies and has a Master’s degree in Education specializing in Global Transformational Studies and Adult Education from the University of Toronto.
 She began teaching international students in the late 1990’s at which time she taught all level classes as well as specialized courses like IELTS, TOEIC, TOEFL and Cambridge certificate preparatory classes.